 - Better than Lightroom: full layers support with possibility of adding another image as a layer to combine multiple shots without having to use another software (like Photoshop or GIMP) and with masks.
 A strong point of Luminar is the set of effects/filters that are presented in their ads (from dehaze to detail enhancement, autumn or foggy look and so on): they look impressive, though sometime a bit too strong, many people currently like over-saturated and over-contrasty photos...
 There is also a slider to tune the amount of preset to be applied to the image.

 - Worse than Lightroom: no color management in view - this is bad for accurate colors (it means that color profiles are not used by Luminar to display images!), partial presets are not supported so you cannot copy&paste just some corrections from one image to another, no red eye corrections (why..?).
-The Windows version has some important limitations like no merge and blend mode for layers - see the full list of differences at this link from the company itself.
+The Windows version has some important limitations like no merge and blend mode for layers - see the full list of differences at this link on Luminar version from the company itself.

 - Worse than Lightroom: no catalog at all and no browser, no EXIF/XMP metadata editing.
 You definitely need another software for managing photos and then editing in Luminar.
 Of course no geo mapping and no photo book.